grahampugh/erase-install/README.md

 **Option in Catalina or greater only**

 * Run the script with the `--fetch-full-installer` argument to download the latest production installer using `softwareupdate --fetch-full-installer`.
-This downloads the current latest installer to `/Applications` (no need for the `--move` option).
+This downloads the current latest installer to `/Applications` (the `--move` option does not function here).
 If an existing installer is found locally on the disk (either in the default location, or in `/Applications`), and it is a valid installer (>10.13.4), it will not download it again.
-Can be used in conjunction with the `--version=10.X.Y`, and `--erase` arguments.
-Also with `--move --path=/path/to/move/to`.
+Can be used in conjunction with the `--version=10.X.Y`, `--reinstall` and `--erase` arguments.

     ```
     sudo bash erase-install.sh --fetch-full-installer